magnet/metered-rs/README.md

 `registry` is mandatory and must be a valid Rust ident.

 `registry_expr` defaults to `self.metrics`, alternate values must be a valid Rust expression.
 This setting lets you configure the expression which resolves to the registry.
-Please not that this triggers an immutable borrow of that expression.
+Please note that this triggers an immutable borrow of that expression.

 `visibility` defaults to `pub(crate)`, and must be a valid struct Rust visibility (e.g, `pub`, `<nothing>`, `pub(self)`, etc).
 This setting lets you alter the visibility of the generated registry `struct`s.
 The registry fields are always public and named after snake cased methods or metrics.